voltrevo/webtor-rs/subtle-tls/README.md

 ## Security Considerations

 - This implementation is for educational and experimental use
+- Supports TLS 1.3 (preferred) with TLS 1.2 fallback; older protocol versions are not supported
 - Certificate validation uses embedded Let's Encrypt roots by default
 - The `skip_verification` option should NEVER be used in production
 - ChaCha20-Poly1305 uses pure Rust (not SubtleCrypto) since browsers don't support it